plotdb/grantdash/src/pug/view/README.md

      - `local`: true if caller want to save data locally ( in browser )
      - `opt`: an optionally object used to overwrite payload ( {name,description,data,submit} ).

+ - `ldcvmgr`: a ldcvmgr-like interface providing following methods:
+   - `get(name, opt)`: get a cover with the given name.
+     - return null if no such cover found, otherwise return Promise.
+   - `toggle(name, value, opt)`: toggle on a cover with the given name.
+     - return null if no such cover found, otherwise return a Promise.

+### Block Views Dialogs

+Basically, a blockview-based block controls dialogs manually.
+However for simplicity, block view itself provides and uses dialogs with following names:

+ - `submitting`: triggered when form data is being submitted
+ - `submitted`: triggered after submission is done.
+ - `saving`: triggered when form data is being saved.
+ - `saved`: triggered after saving is done.

+these names will be passed to the `ldcvmgr` interface a blockview-based block provided and is possible to be overwritten - otherwise a default cover will be used and shown.